VisualBridge/VisualEngine/README.md

 **VisualEngine** is a node-based 3D engine and level editor designed to be lean, fast, and powerful.

-The project includes the engine core and the **Wrench** editor, a dedicated workspace for scene layout and entity manipulation.
-Think Godot's node hierarchy meets the workflow and grit of Source/Hammer.
+The project includes the engine core and the **Wrench** editor, a dedicated workspace for scene layout and entity manipulation, like Godot's node hierarchy meets the workflow and grit of Source/Hammer.

 ### Current State
 This is an active development project.
 The foundation is being built, focusing on a robust scene-node architecture and a high-UX editor.